Allen-piexl/JailbreakZoo/README.md

-# JailbreakingZoo: Survey, Landscapes, and Horizons in Large Model Jailbreaking
+# JailbreakingZoo: Survey, Landscapes, and Horizons in the Jailbreaking of Large Models

 ## Introduction